 - In order to approve research involving human subjects, the UIC IRB reviews the informed consent process and documents to assure:

-- The required elements as defined by the Federal Regulations, VA handbook 1200.05 and UIC policy and any additional elements that are deemed appropriate by the IRB are included; and
+- The required elements as defined by the Federal Regulations and UIC policy and any additional elements that are deemed appropriate by the IRB are included; and

 - The research is presented in an organized and easily understood fashion that allows the subjects or their representatives to make an informed and voluntary decision concerning participation.

 - The IRB must approve the informed consent process and method of documentation, indicating whether the proposed consent process is appropriate for the proposed research activities and the target population as a part of the overall IRB approval of the study.

 - The UIC IRB may require that information, in addition to that specifically required by applicable regulations, be given to subjects when in its judgment the information would meaningfully add to the protection of the rights and welfare of subjects or improve subject understanding and voluntary decision-making.

 - The UIC IRB has the authority to observe or have a third part observe the informed consent process.

 - Informed Consent: IRB Review of the Informed Consent Process.

 - Submission.
 Investigators submit the proposed informed consent procedures and consent document(s) with their initial and continuing review applications for IRB review and approval.
 This documentation is also submitted with amendments when the proposed changes alter the informed consent document or process.

 - IRB Documentation.
 The IRB documents their review and determinations involving the consent process in the meeting minutes or, when review occurs under expedited conditions, review guides.